Man charged in deaths of two Edmonton children, serious injury to their mother

 Police said the accused, who they did not name, was known to them.

-In addition to the no-contact order, court records show Lafleche is due in Morinville court on Dec.
-18 for a preliminary hearing on a robbery charge and two counts of breaching probation.
+Under the terms of his probation, he was ordered not to have contact with Petawaysin.

+On Nov.
+30, he pleaded guilty to breaching a condition of recognizance and was sentenced to 30 days in jail.
+It’s not clear in the court documents why he was out of jail.

-His record contains convictions on other charges, including assault and uttering threats.
+His record also contains convictions on other charges, including uttering threats and assault on a peace officer.

 Colette Derworiz, The Canadian Press